Admin Panel

 image_update_assistant_1

-After all adjustments click on the Update OC to finish the procedure.
-If you want to see logs, please read the Administration paragraph.
+After choosing the right version click on the Update OC to finish the procedure.
+If you want to see logs, please read the Logging paragraph.